EXL/P2kElfs/Yeti3D/ReadMe.md

 ## Other versions

 * Slightly optimized version without sprites, enemy logic code and with reduced draw distance.
-See [yeti3d_memory_optimize](https://github.com/EXL/P2kElfs/tree/yeti3d_memory_optimize) branch in this repository.
+See [optimize](optimize) utility project in this directory.

 ## ELF files